-- 18. Learning may be identified from individual complaints (regardless of whether the complaint is upheld or not) and from analysis of complaints data. - Where we have identified the need for service improvement in response to an individual complaint, we will take appropriate action.
-This may include; the action needed to improve services must be authorised by an appropriate manager - an officer (or team) should be designated the 'owner' of the issue, with responsibility for ensuring the action is taken - a target date must be set for the action to be taken - the designated individual must follow up to ensure that the action is taken within the agreed timescale - where appropriate, performance in the service area should be monitored to ensure that the issue has been resolved; and - any learning points should be shared with relevant staff. - 19.
-SPSO has guidance on Learning from complaints. - 20.
-The Management Team will review the information reported on complaints regularly to ensure that any trends or wider issues which may not be obvious from individual complaints are quickly identified and addressed.
+- 21. Where we have identified the need for service improvement in response to an individual complaint, we will take appropriate action.
+The following will be considered/actioned: - the action needed to improve services must be authorised by an appropriate manager - an officer (or team) should be designated the 'owner' of the issue, with responsibility for ensuring the action is taken - a target date must be set for the action to be taken - the designated individual must follow up to ensure that the action is taken within the agreed timescale - where appropriate, performance in the service area should be monitored to ensure that the issue has been resolved; and - any learning points should be shared with relevant staff. - 22.
+SPSO has guidance on Learning from complaints. - 23.
+Senior management will review the information reported on complaints regularly to ensure that any trends or wider issues which may not be obvious from individual complaints are quickly identified and addressed.
 Where we identify the need for service improvement, we will take appropriate action (as set out above).
 Where appropriate, performance in the service area should be monitored to ensure that the issue has been resolved.